 Current policies would lead to about 2.7 °C of warming by the end of this century, something last seen over three million years ago in the Mid-Pliocene Warm Period, where sea levels were 17 metres higher.
 This amount of warming would almost certainly trigger tipping points, causing regional havoc on short time-scales and potentially further amplifying global heating.
-Put bluntly, our current trajectory could result in the end of human civilization as we know it.

 There is, however, still a chance to avert the worst and, in the process, create a better world than we have today.
 But the challenge is monumental.
 To be on track to limit warming to 1.5°C requires that we cut carbon emissions in half by 2030.
 Yet the people in power have failed, and continue to fail, to enact changes commensurate with the scale and urgency of the climate emergency.
 We cannot count on them.